We support thousands of people with DD in our community each year.

 - We help people with developmental disabilities discover opportunities and navigate the path to employment by working with businesses and other agencies.
 Learn more about employment supports here.

 - We work to empower people with disabilities to fully engage with their neighborhoods and communities as engaged citizens.
-Learn more about community integration support here.
+Learn more about community inclusion support here.

 - Hamilton County has an active advocacy community focused on inclusion, accessibility, voting rights, housing, transportation, and more.
 Advocates with developmental disabilities lead many of these efforts.
 Learn more about advocacy here.

-We work to empower and equip families by bridging the gap between disability-based services and natural supports in a person's community.
-Click here to explore our resources section where you can learn about other programs and discover useful information.
+- We work to empower and equip families by bridging the gap between disability-based services and natural supports in a person’s community.
+Find resources and support for developing community here.